 Check-ins vs. micromanagement

-On the other side of the coin, a cadence that spans too long between check ins can miss a lot of important information.
-If you ask a direct report how happy they are with their job once a year, there’s a good chance you've missed multiple opportunities to provide support and guidance.
+That said, a cadence that goes too long between check-ins can be problematic too.
+If you ask a direct report how happy they are with their job for the first time in five years, you've likely missed multiple opportunities to provide support and guidance along the way.

-If you're checking in because you want to provide support during a difficult time or on a challenging pursuit, there's a greater chance you'll get candid and helpful responses.
-However, if your check-in exists purely to serve your own interests, it's less likely to inspire the same discretionary effort.
+If you're checking in because you want to provide support after a team meeting that covered a complex project, there's a greater chance you'll get candid and helpful responses.
+On the flip-side, if your check-in questions don't provide value or the team member doesn't see any positive changes resulting from their input, it's less likely to inspire the same positive response.

-A successful check in strategy hinges on the balance of individual and mutual benefit.
-As a quick check before asking a question, use this simple litmus test.
+A successful check-in strategy hinges on the balance of individual and mutual benefit.
+Before asking check-in questions, use this simple litmus test.

 Is this check-in: